-Psoriatic arthritis (PsA) is a chronic autoimmune condition that can cause stiff, swollen joints as well as skin rashes related to psoriasis.
-It’s a lifelong disease with no known cure, but there are ways to manage symptoms and improve quality of life.
+Psoriatic arthritis (PsA) is a chronic autoimmune disease that can cause stiff, swollen joints and skin rashes related to psoriasis.
+It’s a lifelong condition with no known cure, but there are ways to manage symptoms and improve quality of life.

-Some people diagnosed with PsA may only experience relatively mild symptoms, like inflamed joints and reduced range of motion.
+Some people living with PsA may only experience relatively mild symptoms, like inflamed joints and a reduced range of motion.
 These can be managed with lifestyle changes and medication.

-If you find that PsA is preventing you from accomplishing certain tasks, you might want to consider using assistive devices to help.
+If you find that PsA keeps you from accomplishing certain tasks, you might consider using assistive devices to help.
 A physical or occupational therapist can recommend which assistive devices might be best for you.

 Here’s an overview of some common assistive devices for PsA.